What participants say about the 2014 bats course...

 All activities will be carried out in the Abruzzo Lazio and Molise National Park, central Italy.
 This is one of the most important European parks and is home to many exciting animal species, from brown bears to wolves and Apennine chamois.
 The area also hosts 24 bat species and is the ideal location to acquire hands-on experience in acoustic identification.

-Participants should reach Pescasseroli on the 16th so that they will be able to join the morning lectures on the 17th.
+Participants should reach Pescasseroli on the 16th by 17.00 so that they will be able to join the evening practicals on the same day and the morning lectures on the 17th.
 Participant departure is planned on the 19th at 12:00.